 What is Engagement Bait?

-Engagement bait is content specifically designed to manipulate users into interacting — through likes, comments, shares, or reactions — using tactics that platforms increasingly detect and penalize.
+Engagement bait is content specifically designed to manipulate users into interacting.
+Through likes, comments, shares, or reactions.
+Using tactics that.

 What is Engagement Bait?